Empire actor Jussie Smollett jailed for staged hate crime

-WASHINGTON (AFP) - American actor Jussie Smollett was sentenced to almost five months in prison on Thursday (March 10) after being found guilty of falsely telling police he was the victim of a racist and homophobic hate crime in 2019 - an attack prosecutors said he himself staged.
+WASHINGTON • American actor Jussie Smollett was sentenced to almost five months in prison on Thursday after being found guilty of falsely telling police he was the victim of a racist and homophobic hate crime in 2019 - an attack prosecutors said he himself staged.

 The gay 39-year-old African-American was found guilty in December of "planning" the fake assault by paying two Nigerian brothers US$3,500 (S$4,800) and of lying to police in his depositions.

-"You really crave the attention and you wanted to get the attention," Chicago Judge James Linn told the former Empire star as he read out the sentence.
+"You really crave the attention and you wanted to get the attention," Chicago Judge James Linn told the former Empire (2015 to 2020) star as he read out the sentence.

 He said the actor had a streak that was "profoundly arrogant and selfish and narcissistic".